-When you arrive at Bonita Valley Community Church, our friendly Parking Lot team will help you find parking space.
+When you arrive at Bonita Valley Community Church, our friendly parking team will help you find parking space.
 Friendly greeters and convenient directional signs will guide you to childcare and kids’ classes as well as our worship center.
-There, you’ll find our Guest Services counter packed with information and staffed by people who are eager to meet you, find ways we can serve you, and answer any questions you have.
+There, you’ll find our Information Center counter packed with information and staffed by people who are eager to meet you, find ways we can serve you, and answer any questions you have.
 Coffee and refreshments are available as well!
-A 15-minute video countdown will let you know when service will start.
+A 15-minute video countdown will let you know when the service will start.

 What should I wear?

 Some of our people dress casually and others dress up—it’s all good!You’re free to wear whatever makes you most comfortable.